explodinglabs/explodinglabs.github.io/_posts/jsonrpc/2021-08-09-jsonrpcserver-5-changes.markdown

 ## Methods collection is now a dict

-There's an optional parameter to `dispatch` that allows you to specify which methods to dispatch to.
+There's an optional parameter to `dispatch` that lets you specify a collection of methods to dispatch to.
 This parameter remains, but the value which was previously an instance of a Methods class is now simply a `dict`.

 ```python